krother/Python3_Basics_Tutorial/reading_data/readfile.md

 # Reading simple text files

+In this chapter, you will learn to extract information from simple text files.

+For the next exercises, you will need the complete archive of baby names (the shorter one not grouped by states).
+You can download the files from [http://www.ssa.gov/oact/babynames/limits.html](http://www.ssa.gov/oact/babynames/limits.html).

 ### Exercise 1

 Create a text file `bigbang.txt` in a text editor, containing the following data: